Sayar1234/AdMark/README.md

 # AdMark
-This repository is created for the AdMark events that will be held during te expo.
+This repository is created for the AdMark events that will be held during the expo.